Édgar Alarcón

-Édgar Arnold Alarcón Tejada (born 9 May 1961) is a Peruvian accountant who served as Comptroller General of the Republic of Peru from June 9, 2016 to July 4, 2017.
+Édgar Arnold Alarcón Tejada (9 May 1961 – 14 May 2024) was a Peruvian accountant and politician who served as Comptroller General of the Republic of Peru from 9 June 2016 to 4 July 2017.
 He was a Congressman representing Arequipa from 16 March 2020 until he was removed from office in April 2021.
-Alarcón belongs to the Union for Peru.
+Alarcón belonged to the Union for Peru.

 Early life and education

 Son of Diego Alarcón Carpio and Nancy Tejada Escobedo, he studied at the San Martín de Socabaya (Arequipa) and Manuel Muñoz Najar Schools, in the same town.
-Later, he would study Accounting at the National University of Saint Augustine, obtaining the bachelor's degree and later the Professional Degree in the same university house, although it was confirmed that his degree was fraudulent.
+Later, he would study accounting at the National University of Saint Augustine, obtaining a bachelor's degree and later a Professional Degree in the same university house, although it was confirmed that his degree was fraudulent.

 Career

-On June 9, 2016, he was appointed as Comptroller General of the Republic, despite this he was removed from his position on July 4, 2017.
+On 9 June 2016, he was appointed Comptroller General of the Republic, despite this he was removed from his position on 4 July 2017.

-On October 9, 2019, Alarcón was presented as the main Governor Advisor in the Regional Government of Arequipa headed by Elmer Cáceres Llica.
-On November 6, he resigned from that position, denouncing acts of corruption within the Regional Entity.
+On 9 October 2019, Alarcón was presented as the main Governor Advisor in the Regional Government of Arequipa headed by Élmer Cáceres Llica.
+On 6 November, he resigned from that position, denouncing acts of corruption within the Regional Entity.

 Political career

-During the 2020 Peruvian parliamentary election, he was elected a congressman by the Union for Peru on behalf of Arequipa, a position which he took office on March 16 of the same year.
-Likewise, on April 21, he was elected president of the Congressional Oversight Commission within the framework of the state of emergency due to the COVID-19 pandemic in Peru.
+During the 2020 Peruvian parliamentary election, he was elected a congressman by the Union for Peru on behalf of Arequipa, an office which he took up on 16 March of the same year.
+Likewise, on 21 April, he was elected president of the Congressional Oversight Commission within the framework of the state of emergency due to the COVID-19 pandemic in Peru.

 Alarcón was in favor of Vizcarra's vacancy during the two processes, the second of which ended up removing the former president from power.
 The congressman supported the motion being one of the 105 parliamentarians who voted in favor of the vacancy of President Martín Vizcarra.

 In April 2021, he was suspended from his duties as a Congressman of the Republic for the duration of the criminal proceedings against him for alleged acts of corruption when he was Comptroller General of the Republic.

+Death

+Alarcón died on 14 May 2024, at the age of 63, after a bus crashed in Ayacucho.
+Twelve other people also died in the crash, and fourteen were injured.